New Year’s in Buenos Aires

 First off, wear white.
 It’s summer here and tradition calls for white.
 But the very best advice I can give you for New Year’s Eve is to stay in the barrio (neighborhood).
 Transportation is the biggest challenge.
 Buses will run, but you could find yourself waiting for an hour or more for your bus to pass.
 Taxis?
 Forget about it.
 The ones you see will all be occupied or on their way to pick up another passenger.
 Last year I tried to reserve one ahead of time for a couple that was checking out on Jan.
 1 and was told that no taxis would be running until 8am.
 You have to try your luck with the ones you find on the street.

-So, you’re staying in the barrio, but you want to dine out.
+So, you’re staying in the barrio, and you want to dine out.
 Reserve now.
 It’s common here for restaurants to offer up a special menu for New Year’s Eve with a very special price, too.
-Though you will find some that don’t charge your first born child for the pleasure of bringing in the New Year with them.
 If you’re in San Telmo, some swanky, fine-dining options are Chila and La Vinería de Gualterio Bolívar.
 Our favorite restaurant in San Telmo is Cafe San Juan, and next would be Caseros.
 All great options for a special dinner.

 John's New Year's Eve asado